abdullahmorrison/erobb221-twitch-extension/SubmissionFormTemplate.md

 ChangeLog:

-- Made the tab to open the bingo board in the overlay smaller
-- Chat can now throw tomatoes at the screen for 15 seconds when a mod types !startthrowing and chat types TomatoTime
+- changed timer to throw tomatoes at the screen from 15 seconds to 30 seconds

 Chatbot Commands:

 - !bingo: opens the overlay bingo board
-- !startthrowing: 15 second timer starts that allows chat to throw virtual tomatoes at the screen by typing TomatoTime
+- !startthrowing: 30 second timer starts that allows chat to throw virtual tomatoes at the screen by typing TomatoTime

 External Links: